Daniel Ahmling Chapman Nyaho: Studies at Oxford University and return to Achimota College

 As a junior member of the staff, he served as an assistant housemaster.
 Chapman taught in the school for three years and in 1934 he was awarded a scholarship to study at the University of Oxford.
 There, he studied at St. Peter's Hall (now St. Peter's College, a constituent college of the University of Oxford).
 The schorlaship scheme had been introduced by the Achimota Council in 1931 to send deserving students of the school to Oxford University and later Cambridge University to acquire further education and training similar to the type of training European administrators and senior officers received prior to their appointments in the colonies.
 The first recipient of the scholarship was Modjaben Dowuona.
-Following his results in the intermediate bachelor's degree examination and his commitment to other engagements of the school, the school's council awarded him the schorlaship in 1933.
+Following his results in the intermediate bachelor's degree examination and his commitment to other engagements of the school, the school's council awarded him the scholarship in 1933.
 Chapman was inspired to pursue Geography at undergraduate level by a Geography tutor and author called D. T. Adams.
-He passed his preliminary courses and went on to obtain a second Class Honours in Geography, consequently becoming the first Gold Coast native to obtain a bachelor's degree in Geography.
+Chapman passed his preliminary courses and went on to obtain a second-class Honours degree in Geography, consequently becoming the first Gold Coast native to obtain a bachelor's degree in Geography.

 Following his graduation as an undergraduate, he pursued a postgraduate programme in Pre-historic Archaeology prior to his return to Achimota School in 1937 where he took up a job as a senior Geography master.
 In addition to teaching Geography, Chapman was responsible for other administrative tasks, he supervised students' vacation teaching practice, served as a housemaster, a librarian, the secretary to the Principal's Advisory Committee and the staff representative on the Achimota College Council.
-He also took up a task of an Ewe language examiner for the Cambridge University School Certificate Examination.
+He also took up a task of an Ewe-language examiner for the Cambridge University School Certificate Examination.